 Think about what it would be like to relive and realize some of your childhood again through the world of self publishing.

-It’s not too far-fetched, you know, and that’s why I want to share how to publish a children’s book on Amazon Kindle in a simple step-by-step tutorial.
+It’s not too far-fetched, you know, and that’s what I want to share with you in this article.
+I’m going to show you how to publish a childrens book on Amazon Kindle in a simple step-by-step tutorial.

 Admittedly, it didn’t come easy and I haven’t realized a ton of success; however, I can safely say I’ve produced something I’m proud of and I’m happy to share with you how I did it.